 Despite being in the middle of quite a big village, St John was locked, without any keyholders listed, nor a vicar (the living is vacant at present and it looks like the Diocese intends to keep it that way for a while).
 This is a pity.
-I suppose it's fair enough to keep a church locked if you have reason to believe it's in danger from vandalism - though I gather that the main ecclesiastical insurers recommend that churches are kept open.
-If you have to, though, the least that can be done is listing a few keyholders: at least this way people who are interested can get inside (even if grotty twenty-somethings like myself have to endure suspicious looks in the process).
+I suppose it's fair enough to keep a church locked if you have reason to believe it's in danger from vandalism - though the main ecclesiastical insurers recommend that churches are kept open.
+The least that can be done is listing a few keyholders: at least this way people who are interested can get inside (even if unkempt twenty-somethings like myself have to endure suspicious looks in the process).
 Grr.

 St John was locked, with no keyholders listed.